 Are you looking for some suggestions about hidden gems in Hanoi, money-saving tips, food suggestions, and useful information about the city and the local people?
 You’re at the right place!
-In this article, we’ll share some helpful tips about visiting this beautiful city in in Northern Vietnam and share a few non touristy things to do, perfect for travelers looking to get off the beaten track in Hanoi.
+In this article, we’ll share some helpful tips about visiting this beautiful city in in Northern Vietnam and share a few non touristy places that are worth exploring, perfect for travelers looking to get off the beaten track in Hanoi.

 Hanoi Travel Tips For First-Time Visitors